Joystream/community-repo/community-roadmap/Mainnet-Term-1.md

 ## About

 Before the Mainnet Council is chosen, it is important to have everything as ready as possible.
 However, there are still a few points that need to be discussed further within the community, such as the initial composition of the Working Groups and the initial salaries.
 To move forward on this, I have put forth my ideas on these matters below.
-This can be the first step in resolving the issues at hand.
+This can be the first step in resolving the issues.

 I intentionally suggest some Working Groups not fully staffed in the 1st term, as the process will be rolled out gradually.
 The salaries for this first term may seem a bit rough and may be subject to change later based on the new scoring system (WIP).